-1 Security did not produce income during the last 12 months.

 Security did not produce income during the last 12 months.

-All or a portion of this security was on loan.
-The total value of all such securities was \$6,640,000, which represented .07% of the net assets of the fund.
-Refer to Note 5 for more information on securities lending.
-Rate represents the seven-day yield at 10/31/2023.
-Part of the same "group of investment companies" as the fund as defined under the Investment Company Act of 1940, as amended.
-Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
+Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended.
+Securities referencing LIBOR are expected to transition to an alternative reference rate by the security's next scheduled coupon reset date.

+- Coupon rate may change periodically.
+Reference rate and spread are as of the most recent information available.
+Some coupon rates are determined by the issuer or agent based on current market conditions; therefore, the reference rate and spread are not available. - Acquired in a transaction exempt from registration under Rule 144A or, for commercial paper, Section 4(a)(2) of the Securities Act of 1933.
 May be resold in the U.S. in transactions exempt from registration, normally to qualified institutional buyers.
-The total value of all such securities was \$239,562,000, which represented 2.54% of the net assets of the fund.
-Security purchased with cash collateral from securities on loan.
-Refer to Note 5 for more information on securities lending.
-5

-6 Security purchased with cash collateral from securities on loan.
-Refer to Note 5 for more information on securities lending.
+The total value of all such securities was \$41,024,000, which represented .03% of the net assets of the fund. - Rate represents the seven-day yield at 12/31/2023. - Security purchased with cash collateral from securities on loan.
+Refer to Note 5 for more information on securities lending. - Affiliated issuer during the reporting period but no longer an affiliate at 12/31/2023.
+Refer to the investment portfolio for the security value at 12/31/2023. - 10 Affiliated issuer during the reporting period but no longer held at 12/31/2023. - Represents net activity.
+Refer to Note 5 for more information on securities lending. - 12 Dividend income is included with securities lending income in the fund's statement of operations and is not shown in this table.